• Skip to main content

 Don’t let this deter you, as there are a few options to consider to help navigate the way:

-• Try the West Seattle Water Taxi — a passenger only ferry that docks near Marination Ma Kai.
+- Try the West Seattle Water Taxi — a passenger only ferry that docks near Marination Ma Kai.
 This option is for urban hikers and most conducive to exploring areas around Alki Beach.
-In a non-pandemic world, the pier area has rental options for paddle boards, bikes and skates, but today the best bet would be to rent a roaming bike through Uber Bikes – the bright red ones; or get ready for a great walk.
+The pier area has rental options for paddle boards, bikes and skates, but today the best bet would be to rent a roaming bike or scooter; or get ready for a great walk.

 Beware of the tides